NBA Rumors: Grizzlies Could Explore Trading Mike Conley To Jazz In June, Per ‘The Ringer’

 — Bill Simmons (@BillSimmons) March 18, 2019

-It’s not a surprise why the Jazz aren’t yet giving up with their pursuit of Mike Conley.
-With Ricky Rubio’s contract set to expire after the 2018-19 NBA season, the Jazz need to find a starting caliber point guard who could play alongside Donovan Mitchell next season.
-Conley will not only give the Jazz an All-Star caliber floor general but also a very reliable scoring option next to Mitchell.
+It’s not a surprise why the Jazz aren’t giving up yet with their pursuit of Mike Conley.
+With Ricky Rubio’s contract set to expire after the 2018-19 NBA season, the Jazz need to find a starting-caliber point guard who could play alongside Donovan Mitchell next season.
+Conley will not only give the Jazz an All-Star caliber floor general, but also a very reliable scoring option next to Mitchell.

 At age 31, Mike Conley remains impressive on both ends of the floor and is currently averaging 20.7 points, 6.4 assists, and 1.4 steals on 43.5 percent shooting from the field and 35.9 percent shooting from beyond the arc.
-Pairing him with Donovan Mitchell and Rudy Gobert could give the Jazz a realistic chance of contending for the NBA championship title in the 2019-20 NBA season.
+Pairing him with Donovan Mitchell and Rudy Gobert could give the Jazz a realistic chance of contending for the NBA championship in the 2019-20 NBA season.

 As of now, it remains unknown what type of trade assets the Jazz are willing to give up for Mike Conley, but it is highly likely that the Grizzlies will demand a combination of young players and future draft picks for the veteran point guard.